* Unlike Stockton, San Bernardino bankruptcy crawls along

 Denniston said what the city must now show is that it acted in good faith with its creditors when it declared bankruptcy.

-Denniston said San Bernardino is the first city to take the fiscal emergency route, and must now show that, among other things, that it was not a self-created fiscal emergency due to years of bad financial management, which some creditors, including Calpers, claim.
+Denniston said San Bernardino is the first city to take the fiscal emergency route, and must now show, among other things, that it was not a self-created fiscal emergency due to years of bad financial management, which some creditors, including Calpers, claim.